steliosg23/PDS-A2/README.md

 - [ChatGPT](https://openai.com/chatgpt): For quick assistance, code help, debugging, and guidance on various data science topics.
 - [Stack Overflow](https://stackoverflow.com): For troubleshooting and solutions to coding challenges.
-- [Medium - Towards Data Science](https://towardsdatascience.com): For articles and tutorials on data science techniques and best practices.
+- [ Towards Data Science](https://towardsdatascience.com) and [Medium](https://medium.com/tag/data-science): For articles and tutorials on data science techniques and best practices.